Korporal/Assemblify/README.md

 Consuming an assembly will consists of simply uisng the "Add Reference" dialog in VS and browing the assemblify folder and selecting the desired assembly.

-Naturally a BS extension is called for sooner or later.
+Naturally a VS extension is called for sooner or later.

+By supporting assembly level attributes too, we can simplify the workflow somewhat when it comes to publishing assemblies.